Where to Kayak

 Where to paddle near Lambertville, NJ and New Hope, PA

-There are several excellent paddling opportunities for kayaks and canoes near Lambertville, NJ and New Hope, PA.
+If you choose to kayak on your own, there are several excellent paddling opportunities for kayaks and canoes near Lambertville, NJ and New Hope, PA.
 See the Delaware River Water Trail guide for a detailed map.

 Delaware River, Delaware & Raritan Canal